Sunbird-Ed/sunbird-perf-tests/README.md

 This defines the path where your data directory resides.
 By default this is ~/benchmark/testdata

+More details on these variables and examples are mentioned in the below sections which has details on running the scenarios.

 #### Jmeter setup on slaves
 1. Copy the ~/benchmark/apache-jmeter-4.0 and ~/benchmark/testdata directory from your jmeter master to jmeter slaves